Achievable logoAchievable logo

 ∣x∣x2−1−1 csc−1(x)+C

-Although you’re expected to know these basic integration rules for the exam, there aren’t too many straightforward questions on just these.
-Many problems will be worded for you to set up a definite integral and then evaluate it with or without a calculator.
-So we’ll continue working with such problems instead.
+Although you’re expected to know these basic integration rules for the exam, most exam questions won’t stop at “find this antiderivative.”
+More often, you’ll be asked to set up a definite integral from a context (like a rate problem) and then evaluate it, with or without a calculator.

 Examples